Kardinal Offishall: 2009–2018: Universal Music Canada partnership and Kardi Gras, Vol. 1: The Clash

 In 2008, he was featured on the Just Dance (RedOne Remix) by Lady Gaga, part of the EP "Just Dance (Remixes, Pt.
 2)".
 In 2010, he was included in the Young Artists for Haiti's version of "Wavin' Flag" in an effort to raise money for disaster relief.
 He starred along with many Canadian stars.
 Also in 2010, he was featured in Raghav's single "So Much".
 In 2011, he collaborated with Canadian dance-pop act Audio Playground on their gold selling single "Famous", which reached #28 in Canada and #10 on the USA Billboard Dance charts.
 In 2011, he collaborated with singer Karl Wolf on his single "Ghetto Love".

-In 2013, Kardinal Offishall, along with Madchild from Swollen Members, were featured on Canadian hip hop artist Classified's self-titled album on the track "Look Up".
+In 2013, Kardinal Offishall, along with Madchild from Swollen Members, were featured on Canadian hip-hop artist Classified's self-titled album on the track "Look Up".
 He also appeared on the charity single "True Colors" by Artists Against Bullying.
 On December 16, 2013, Offishall joined Universal Music Canada as Creative Executive Director of A&R. Aside from developing Canadian talent, he has also expressed interest in developing international talent, stating "I'm searching the world for superstars."
 On October 30, 2015, Kardinal Offishall released his fifth studio album Kardi Gras, Vol. 1: The Clash which spawned the hit single "That Chick Right There", which reached number 68 on the Canadian Hot 100.

 2019–present: Pick Your Poison

-On June 4, 2019, Kardinal Offishall released a new single called "Run" which was used as the Toronto Raptors theme song during their championship run in the 2019 NBA Finals and also serves as the first single off his upcoming album Pick Your Poison.
+On June 4, 2019, Kardinal Offishall released the single "Run", which was used as the Toronto Raptors theme song during their championship run in the 2019 NBA Finals and also announced as the first single from his planned album Pick Your Poison.

-In October 2021, it was announced that he will be a judge on the second season of Canada's Got Talent, which aired in 2022.
+In October 2021, it was announced that he would be a judge on the second season of Canada's Got Talent, which aired in 2022.
 He also made a guest appearance as a fictionalized version of himself in the debut episode of the CBC Television sitcom Run the Burbs.

 Personal life

+Family

-In July 2016, Kardinal Offishall announced the birth of his first child, a daughter.
+In July 2016, Kardinal Offishall announced the birth of his third child, a daughter.

+Philanthropy

+As a philanthropist, Harrow has hosted the KARDI Christmas Party charity event since 2000, which raises funds for community initiatives and causes.
+He is a founding member of the music business collective non-profit, Advance.
+During his tenure at Universal Music Canada, he established the B.L.A.C.K.
+(Businesses Levelling Access to Change and Knowledge) Label Coalition, which secures funds for various charities.